 Recently it was published that 65% of children entering education will be involved in careers or jobs that we currently know nothing about.
 This makes it important to ensure our students have the skills as well as the knowledge that they will need beyond school.

 Research shows that students who take part in extracurricular activities are more likely to engage with higher academic attainments and greater future earnings.
 And although sporting extracurricular activities are important, they're not the only option.

 Incorporating science into other subjects, from art to engineering, history and mathematics, can develop the diversity of extracurricular activities that are available.
 The idea is that these will lead to future science clubs and regular science events that can engage a whole community.

-All of this can be kickstarted by hosting an inspiring and innovative British Science Week.
 We need to spread the love of science by domino effect!
-Here are some easy and inclusive secondary science activities to celebrate the diversity of our planet and get you started.
+Here are some easy and inclusive secondary science activities to celebrate the diversity of our planet to get you started.